oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/Tools/use_library/README.md

 You can also find more information about [troubleshooting build errors](/DirectProgramming/C++SYCL_FPGA/README.md#troubleshooting), [running the sample on the Intel® DevCloud](/DirectProgramming/C++SYCL_FPGA/README.md#build-and-run-the-samples-on-intel-devcloud-optional), [using Visual Studio Code with the code samples](/DirectProgramming/C++SYCL_FPGA/README.md#use-visual-studio-code-vs-code-optional), [links to selected documentation](/DirectProgramming/C++SYCL_FPGA/README.md#documentation), etc.

+### Source Code Description

+We have 2 design in this tutorial, each lies in separate sub-folders.
+Both are taking two 27-bit inputs and perform multiplier to produce a 54-bit output.
+With RTL module, we are able to customize DSP block behaviour in SYCL application and observe the impact on area utilization and performance.
+In `part1_native` folder, we perform 27x27 multiplier with a native math implemation.
+This is the normal SYCL application we usually implemetion for FPGA application in `part2_libfunc_call` folder, we implement customised DSP block behaviour with a RTL-libary and use it in our SYCL application to perform 27x27 multiplier.
+Files needed are explained in [Use of RTL libraries in SYCL](#Use-of-RTL-libraries-in-SYCL).

 ### Use of RTL libraries in SYCL

-Files needed to create a SYCL target library from RTL source include:
+Files needed to create a SYCL target library from RTL source (as demostrated in `part2_libfunc_call` folder) include:
 - Verilog, System Verilog, or VHDL files that define the RTL component
 - An Object Manifest File (.xml) which contains properties needed to integrate RTL component into SYCL pipeline
 - A header file containing valid SYCL kernel language and declares the signatures of functions implemented by the RTL component.